Club Profile

 Women's Team

-Charlton Athletic Women’s FC play in the FA Women’s Championship, tier 2 of the pyramid.
-Home games are a little bit east at VCD Athletic’s ground, The Oakwood, in
+Charlton Athletic Women’s FC play in the FA Women’s Super League 2, the second tier of the pyramid.
+Home games are at The Valley, same as the men.

 Songs